nithinganesh1/Python/Deep Learning/Readme.md

 2. Multiply by weight
 3. Add bias
 4. Activate function
-5. Calculate loss if predicted value is incorrect
+5. Calculate loss if the predicted value is incorrect
 6. Optimize weights using algorithms like gradient descent

 ## Backward Propagation: